Form SSA-44 Instructions

 Let’s imagine that the SSA calculated the 2024 IRMAA with 2022 tax information.
 However, you got married in 2023.
 In that case, you could use the 2023 information instead.

-Step Two: Reduction in Income
+Step Two: Reductions in Income That Have Already Occurred

 The second step is where you fill in the modified adjusted gross income (MAGI) for the given tax year.
-For most people, the 2022 tax data would have gone into the 2024 IRMAA calculation.
+For most people, the 2023 tax data would have gone into the 2025 IRMAA calculation.

 The SSA calculates your MAGI using two lines on your tax return:

-- Adjusted Gross Income: Line 7 of Form 1040 or Form 1040-SR of your tax return
+- Adjusted Gross Income: Line 11 of Form 1040 or Form 1040-SR of your tax return

-- Tax-Exempt Interest: Line 2A of Form 1040 from your tax return
+- Tax-Exempt Interest: Line 2a of Form 1040 from your tax return

 - An example of tax-exempt interest would be municipal bond interest.

 SSA 44 Step Two asks for your tax information and filing status for the tax year in question.
+You’ll simply fill in this information, as well as the tax filing status for that year.

 Be sure that you only report what was already reported on your tax return.
 Don’t change anything here.
 That will be in Step 3.